On this page:

 The iOS and Android SDKs allow you to customize the data you collect from your apps.
-You can add Custom Timers and Custom Metrics.
+You can add Timers & Metrics and Custom Metrics.

 You can also view Info Points to watch the execution of specific methods.
 You set the info points when instrumenting your mobile application.